DanNT00/Flask-Web-App/README.md

 1. Create a New Folder

-2. Open the root folder with VS Code.
+2. Open the root folder (Flask-Web-App) with VS Code.

 3. Open 2 Terminals.
 One for Powershell, one for Git bash.